-Keywords: COVID-19, Impact of COVID on business, Global Economy, Pandemic, Global Economy

-Dr. Kamal Gulati^{1,} Dr. Pradeep Mamgain^{2,} Ripunjoy Goswami^{3,} Dr. S Sheikfareeth^{4,} Jeevan Krishna Khaklary^{5,} Bhimraj Basumatary6
+Keywords: COVID-19, impact of COVID on business, global economy, pandemic and its effect on global economy r.
+Kamal Gulati^{1,} Dr. Pradeep Mamgain^{2,} Ripunjoy Goswami^{3,} Dr. S Sheikfareeth^{4,} Jeevan Krishna Khaklary^{5,} Bhimraj Basumatary6

 Introduction

 This pandemic has led to a number of challenges for businesses in different sectors.
 A lot of businesses have been compelled to adapt themselves to the new internal work procedures and have felt a very strong pressure for offering commodities through the digital means.
 Businesses are experiencing profound Transformation and within a very short span of time have implemented solution with the help of digital tools and technologies.
 Also, it's become very important to redesign and realign management as well as collaboration models for ensuring that no one within the business lags behind or feels left out from the process of digitisation (Fernando and Monteiro, 2020).